code42/py42/docs/userguides/trustedactivities.md

 ```

 You can also access a trusted activity by its `resourceId` to update its details.
-For instance, if you wanted to add a description to a trusted activity:
+For example, to add a description to a trusted activity:

 ```python
 response = sdk.trustedactivities.update(resource_id, description="This is a trusted activity.")